Endoplasmic Reticulum: Definition, Types, Examples, Diagram, Function

 The biogenesis of the ER is traced back to early cell development.
 The ER is developed and altered through genetic control by specific genes and proteins.
 These drive the synthesis of the membrane and its further expansion.
 Due to the dynamic properties of ER development, its structure and function are moulded based on the cell's physiological demands.

-Maintenance and regulation of the ER are indispensable processes.
-This is maintained by the continuous occurrence of reorganisations of the membrane, which are orchestrated through selective autophagy, known as reticulophagy, and the ERAD pathway.
+The maintenance of the Endoplasmic reticulum is maintained by the continuous occurrence of reorganisations of the membrane, which are orchestrated through selective autophagy, known as reticulophagy, and the ERAD pathway.
 ERAD makes sure that the organelle is continually robust and efficient to meet the requirements of the cell in protein and lipid synthesis, folding, and transport.

 Applications and Relevance